ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

-Finally, Origins can use tokens as a signal for distinguishing between Clients that are capable of completing attestation with one Attester trusted by the Origin's chosen Issuer, and Clients are not capable of doing the same.
+Finally, Origins can use tokens as a signal for distinguishing between Clients that are capable of completing attestation with one Attester trusted by the Origin's chosen Issuer, and Clients that are not capable of doing the same.
 A consequence of this is that Privacy Pass could enable discriminatory treatment of Clients based on Attestation support.
 This could lead to harmful ecosystem effects if left unresolved.
 In general, Issuers should strive to work with a set of Attesters that are suitable for all possible Clients, thereby